JingweiZuo/jingweizuo.github.io/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "P.hD. in Machine Learning"
+  course = "Ph.D. in Machine Learning"
   institution = "University of Paris-Saclay, France" year = 2022